Downtown Los Angeles Community Plan Update

 • Educational Opportunities

-• Planning 101 webinar: This webinar will introduce the basics of community planning in Los Angeles
+• Planning 101 webinar: Planning 101 webinar: This webinar introduces the basics of community planning in Los Angeles

 • Downtown Community Plan and code webinars: These webinars cover a technical and in-depth description of the proposed Downtown Community Plan